 WHO IS ELIGIBLE FOR VETERANS AFFAIRS BASIC PENSION AND AID AND ATTENDANCE?

 A pension is a benefit that the VA pays to wartime veterans who have limited or no income and who are at least 65 years old or, if under 65, are permanently or completely disabled.
-There are also “Death Pensions,” which are needs based for a surviving spouse of a deceased wartime veteran who has not remarried.
+There are also “Death Pensions,” which are needs based for a surviving spouse of a deceased wartime veteran who:

 A veteran or the veteran’s surviving spouse may be eligible if the veteran:

-- Served at least one day (did not have to be served in combat) during the following wartime periods and had 90 days of continuous military service:
+Served at least one day (did not have to serve in combat) during the following wartime periods and had 90 days of continuous active duty:

 If the veteran entered active duty after September 7, 1980, generally he/she must have served at least 24 months or the full period for which called or ordered to active duty (there are exceptions to this rule).